 All three engines have a choice of rear-wheel drive or shift-on-the-fly four-wheel drive.
 All transmissions have a tow/haul mode and tap-shift controls on the shift lever for direct control, helpful when pulling a trailer and modulating power more directly to merge into traffic or to steam up grades.

 Ride and handling

-It's the steering that makes the biggest difference: it's quick and pretty crisp, as true to scale as the Ram's, not as overtly hefty and numb as the F-150's.
+The GMC's steering and brakes are quite good.
+The steering is quick and pretty crisp, as true to scale as the Ram's, and not as overtly hefty and numb as the F-150's.
 Electric steering enables more features that give the Sierra a stable, planted feel even with a few thousand extra pounds depending on it.

 Those looking for more off-road capability can choose the Sierra All-Terrain, which includes the Z71 off-road suspension with monotube Rancho shocks, tow hooks, a transfer-case skid plate, hill-descent control, an auto-locking rear differential, and special wheels and tires.
 The package is also offered on Denali models, perhaps for the tuxedo-wearing cowboy.

 We spent an afternoon learning some finer points of trailering with the 2014 Sierra, experimenting with Tow/Haul and tap-shifts, and engaging trailer-sway mode.
 We also fine-tuned the trailer-brake controller fitted on our test vehicle to accommodate a 4,500-pound Airstream and took to a short slalom and cornering course before hitting California's Highway 101.
 The Sierra took it all in stride, composed from highway entry to exit.
 The biggest issue we faced was a state trailer speed limit of 55 mph—it felt stable at least 10 mph beyond that.